adamci/guides/gmail-transfer-guide-mac.md

 # How to transfer your email (with labels!) from one Gmail account to another
 #### *Mac Edition*
-For the obsessive among us who carefully curate their emails into different folders (what Gmail calls labels), there is no straightforward online guide for transfering both emails and labels from one account to another.
+For the obsessive among us who carefully curate their emails into different folders (which in Gmail are called "labels"), there is no straightforward online guide for transferring emails with their associated labels/folders from one account to another.

 If you're comfortable doing basic things on the terminal, then this is your guide.
-Note that this guide is for Mac users and a separate guide will be written for those using Windows.
+Note that this guide is for Mac users &#8212; a separate guide will be written for those using Windows.

 ## 1. Download and set up `got-your-back`
-There's a command line tool with a cute name on GitHub that directly calls Gmail's APIs, doing all the heavy lifting needed to transfer emails and labels.
-The process involves first creating a local backup of those emails and labels from one account and restoring from backup on another account.
+There's a command line tool with a cute name (`got-your-back`) on GitHub that directly calls Gmail's APIs, doing all the heavy lifting needed to transfer emails and labels.
+The process involves first creating a local backup of those emails and labels from one account and then restoring them from this backup onto another account.

 Download the latest release of `got-your-back` from this [link](https://github.com/jay0lee/got-your-back/releases).
 It should look something like `gyb-1.0-macos.tar.xz`.

 Clicking on the file will unzip it, leaving a `gyb` folder in your downloads.
-For simplicity's sake, we'll leave it there.
+For simplicity's sake, just leave it there.

-Now open terminal.app and change to the directory that contains the `gyb` executible with the following command:
+Now open terminal.app and change to the directory that contains the `gyb` executable with the following command:
 ```
 $ cd ~/Downloads/gyb
 ```

 ## 2. Backup
 Suppose you wanted to transfer emails and labels from `old.email@gmail.com` to `new.email@gmail.com`.
-It would just be two lines on the terminal.
+This would take just two lines on the terminal.

 First, to back up:
 ```